wengwenchao123/PM-DMNet/README.md

 - Set `type = "P"` to run PM-DMNet(P).
 - Set `type = "R"` to run PM-DMNet(R).

-This approach allows you to easily switch between the parallel prediction mode (PMP) and the recursive prediction mode (RMP) based on your specific requirements.

 There are two options for `{MODE_NAME}` : `train` and `test`

 Selecting `train` will retrain the model and save the trained model parameters and records in the `experiment` folder.